siscia/easy-hire/liquid-template.md

 => "Ciao OpenHire"
 ```

-Liquid is been developed Tobias Luetke by and it is extensively used in Shoppify.
+Liquid is been developed Tobias Luetke by and it is extensively used in Shopify.

 Liquid is also been adopted as standard template engine for Jekyll, a stateless blog engine that is used in the github's page, this same blog use Liquid.